Ekatantri veena: Symbolism

 Ca. 10th century C.E.
 Makara or yali on an Eka-tantri vina.

 Different symbolism appears on the instruments over time.
 In Hinduism, the instruments have been associated with the gods Shiva, Saraswati, and Nataraja.
 Shiva has been portrayed playing it romantically for Paravati, and as an ascetic, Natajara in his form as the divine dancer.
 Saraswati is a goddess of flowing things, including water, wisdom and music.
 Much less frequently, Krishna has also been portrayed playing the vina and dancing; the instrument is not iconically associated with him, as his instrument is the flute.

 The instrument has been portrayed in Buddhist temple art in the hands of humans, as well as celestial kinnaras, half human, half bird figures.

 Some kinnari vinas in museums seem to have bird-related carvings and feathers on the ends.
 Some alapini vinas and eka-tantri vinas have very styled ends that resemble the heads of monsters, similar to the Makara water monster's or the Yali's.
 Both monsters had forms that included an elephant's trunk, a feature found on some kinnari vinas.

+Similar instruments in other cultures

+Similar plucked fretted tube zithers, which may derive from theekatantri veena, include the đàn brố or bro of Vietnam's Central Highlands, the jejy vaotavo (also called lokanga voatavo or herrauou) of Madagascar, and the dzendzé ya shitsuva of the Comoros.